-The "Plan" values shown in Table 9 at an individual investment category level for the 3 historical and bridge years reflect the funding levels previously proposed by Hydro One 4 in applications to the OEB for the applicable years.
-Values at the category level have not 5 been adjusted in response to reductions to the overall OM&A expenditure levels 6 approved in the applicable OEB decisions as the OEB's findings were at an envelope 7 level.
-As such, OEB-reductions are included as a separate line item under "Adjustments" 8 and are reflected in the total transmission OM&A "Plan" values at envelope level for the 9 historical and bridge years.
+4 The "Plan" values shown in Table 9 at an individual investment category level for the in applications to the OEB for the applicable years.
+Values at the category level have not been adjusted in response to reductions to the overall OM&A expenditure levels approved in the applicable OEB decisions as the OEB's findings were at an envelope level.
+As such, OEB-reductions are included as a separate line item under "Adjustments"

+5 historical and bridge years reflect the funding levels previously proposed by Hydro One and are reflected in the total transmission OM&A "Plan" values at envelope level for the historical and bridge years.
 For further details, please see Exhibit F, Tab 1, Schedule 1.
-10

-Hydro One will manage its OM&A budget over the test period to 2020 levels as adjusted 12 by the RCI discussed in Section 4 above.
-13
+Hydro One will manage its OM&A budget over the test period to 2020 levels as adjusted by the RCI discussed in Section 4 above.

-Hydro One's 2019 and 2020 total transmission-allocated compensation costs are 15 summarized in Table 10.
-The 2020 transmission-allocated costs represent an 8.0% 16 increase over 2019 levels.
-Increases are driven by negotiated wage increases in 17 compensation for Hydro One's represented staff and due to additional resourcing 18 requirements necessary to execute Hydro One's work programs which are increasing 19 over the test period.
-These increases are offset by the reduction in vacancies for common 20 corporate functions, noted above.
-Hydro One has revised the presentation of its 21 compensation costs in consideration of the OEB's findings in the Prior Proceeding.
-22 Further details are provided in Exhibit F, Tab 4, Schedule 1, Attachment 1.
-23
+Hydro One's 2019 and 2020 total transmission-allocated compensation costs are summarized in Table 10.
+The 2020 transmission-allocated costs represent an 8.0% increase over 2019 levels.
+Increases are driven by negotiated wage increases in compensation for Hydro One's represented staff and due to additional resourcing requirements necessary to execute Hydro One's work programs which are increasing over the test period.
+These increases are offset by the reduction in vacancies for common

+22 corporate functions, noted above.
+Hydro One has revised the presentation of its

-Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 42 of 49
+Updated: 2019-06-19 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 43 of 50